mig35/Events/README.md

 * No leaks will be occurred because of good register/unregister calls.
 * No event will be triggered after onSaveInstanceState method call (after this call it is not save to perform any operation).
 * No event will be triggered after fragment detach (its view destroy).
+General usage for getting some data from server:
+* Check if there is cached data in saved instance state. if there is one, then show it
+* If not, start event with single key.
+So you can be sure that even after activity/fragment recreation there will be only one request to server for data.
+* Handle event result and store its result in saved instance state.

 Call all bellow methods:
 * onCreate